 Select an authorized individual name from the drop-down menu.
 If you are a staff member or consultant participating in VCRP on behalf of a company, then select your name in the alternative authorized individual name field.

 Additional alternative authorized individuals can be added to your account by selecting “Add New Alternative Authorized Individual” from the main menu.

 When you have finished, you may select “Close” if you do not wish to save this data, or you may select “Save Draft” if you wish to save your progress and continue with your filing at a later time.
 If the information is correct and you wish to submit this filing, select "Submit and Return to Previous Page."
 You will receive an e-mail indicating that you have successfully submitted Form FDA 2512 for our review.

 Log into your account and view the "Cosmetic Formulation (Form FDA 2512)" section on the main menu.
 Next, select the "Brand(s)" of the formulation you wish to amend.

 You will see the information currently on file for that formulation.
 Select "Amend Form" from the upper right-hand corner.
 Carefully review the information and type in any necessary changes.
-Check your work for accuracy, then select "Resubmit and Previous Page."
+Check your work for accuracy, then select “Resubmit and Return to Previous Page.”

 Log into your account and view the "Cosmetic Formulation (Form FDA 2512)" section on the main menu.
 Next, select the "Brand(s)" of the formulation you want to discontinue.